croservices/cro/docs/intro/spa-with-cro.md

 ## Setting up the frontend build toolchain

 Next up, we'll get set up for the frontend.
-First of all, we'll sub a `package.json` file, which will contain our development and frontend JavaScript dependencies.
+First of all, we'll stub a `package.json` file, which will contain our development and frontend JavaScript dependencies.
 We use `npm init` and provide some answers: